 - Experience and demonstrated competency in establishing rehabilitation goals and in the implementation of strategies and protocols for goal attainment

 - Demonstrated experience using a patient centered approach

-- Capable of working independently as well as collaboratively within an interdisciplinary team setting as well as with case managers, insurance companies and attorneys
+- Capable of working independently as well as collaboratively within an interdisciplinary team

 - Excellent interpersonal, organizational and strong communication skills, both written and verbal

 - Proven flexibility and a high level of initiative

 - Demonstrated ability to meet the physical demands of the position

 - Demonstrated ability to incorporate evidence based research into practice